Child Bereavement UK - Rebuilding Lives Together

 Little Red Book - Where to go for help on mental health and emotional wellbeing, or if you need someone to talk to

 MindEd - e-learning to support young healthy minds

-This pack from Gloucestershire County Council contains factual information, case studies, a book list with suggested reading as well as other avenues for guidance, support and advice.
+Young people, schools and bereavement pack from Gloucestershire County Council contains factual information, case studies, a book list with suggested reading as well as other avenues for guidance, support and advice.
 It aims to promote greater understanding of grief, highlight the importance of listening and also some templates for sharing information.
-Below are two links for charities that provide more information as well as some resources from the Child Bereavement Trust.
+Below are some resources from the Child Bereavement Trust.

 Time to Change - Small things can make a big difference to mental health

 Time to Change - #nojudgement

 Time to Change - Resources for senior leaders